MMFakeBench: A Mixed-Source Multimodal Misinformation Detection Benchmark for LVLMs: Experiments

-\textbf{Ablation Study on Hierarchical Decomposition and Rationales.} We first investigate the effects of instructing LVLMs only with hierarchical decomposition in comparison with standard prompts.
-In Table \ref{aba_pipeline} (b), the decomposition method performs better for solving multi-task interference.
-Additionally, we conduct an ablation study by sequentially generating multi-perspective rationales for individual sub-tasks.
-Results in Table \ref{aba_pipeline} (b) show that augmenting decisions with rationales outperform its ablation part, especially for textual veracity distortion and visual veracity distortion.

-\textbf{Analysis of Misinformation Sources and Types.} We compare the F1 scores of various LVLMs across misinformation sources in Table \ref{analysis_task}.
+\textbf{Analysis of Misinformation Sources and Types.} We compare the F1 scores of various LVLMs across misinformation sources in Table~\ref{analysis_task}.
 Across all sources, the majority of open-source models perform worse than GPT-4V by a huge margin, particularly in terms of textual veracity distortion.
 This indicates that open-source models are considerably challenged by textual veracity distortion.
 Within textual veracity distortion, we further report the detection accuracy of selected models across three types of textual rumors.
-Fig. \ref{rumor_analysis} shows that all open-source models performed significantly worse in the ``natural rumor'' and ``GPT-generated rumor'' sub-categories.
-This indicates that GPT-generated rumors are challenging and closer to real-world rumors.
+Fig.~\ref{rumor_analysis} shows that open-source models typically perform better in the artificial rumor.
+This might be attributed to the fact that artificial rumors are constructed by applying specific rules, which provide identifiable points of falsification enabling verification through external knowledge.
+In contrast, natural or GPT-generated rumors often leverage ambiguous language that makes detection challenging.
+Analysis of other misinformation sources is detailed in Appendix~\ref{Appendix:mis_types_relusts}.

 \textbf{Error Analysis.} A fundamental root cause of textual veracity checking errors in the LLaVA-1.6-34B is the lack of useful external knowledge.
-This deficiency is exemplified in Fig.\ref{fig:error_analysis}, where the knowledge contains only commonsense information but fails to provide relevant events.
+This deficiency is exemplified in Fig.~\ref{fig:error_analysis}, where the knowledge contains only commonsense information but fails to provide relevant events.
 Moreover, this AI-generated image in the image-text pair exhibits high fidelity and strong coherence, thus evading detection in visual veracity and cross-modal consistency.
 These instances underscore the dangers of using collaborative generative modes to automatically generate multimodal misinformation.